scijava/scijava-jupyter-kernel/README.md

 </dependency>
 ```

-Be sure to also copy its dependencies in your classpath :
+Be sure to also its dependencies in your classpath :

 ```xml
 <dependency>